Spot the red flags and build your confidence to avoid phishing threats!

 Correct choices move the scenario ahead, while incorrect ones reveal the consequences and offer a clear “Try Again” moment to reinforce the right behavior.

-With the story finalized, I used Figma to create the mood board, style guide, and wireframes that established the course’s overall look and user experience.
+With the story finalized, I used Articulate Storyline to create the mood board, style guide, and wireframes that established the course’s overall look and user experience.
 I selected teal as the primary color to support clear thinking, open communication, and learner confidence throughout the scenarios.